-TMDA is responsible for regulating the quality, safety and effectiveness of medicinal products circulating on the market.
-It is therefore obliged to inspect medicinal products manufacturing facilities to verify adherence to the current Good Manufacturing Practices (cGMP) which is the requirement for obtaining marketing authorization.
+TMDA is responsible for regulating quality, safety and effectiveness of medicinal products circulating on the market.
+It is therefore obliged to conduct inspection of medicinal products manufacturing facilities to verify adherence to the current Good Manufacturing Practices (cGMP) which is the requirement for obtaining marketing authorization.

-Manufacturing of medicinal products involves several operations such as the purchase of materials, production, quality control, release, storage, shipment of finished products and related controls.
-Such operations need to be carried out according to GMP which forms an important part of a comprehensive system of quality assurance.
-Adherence with cGMP requirements ensures medicinal products are consistently manufactured to meet the quality standards required for their intended use.
+Manufacturing of medicinal products involves a number of operations such as purchase of materials, production, quality control, release, storage, shipment of finished products and the related controls.
+Such operations need to be carried out according to GMP which form an important part of a comprehensive system of quality assurance.
+Adherence with cGMP requirement ensures medicinal products are consistently manufactured to meet quality standards required for their intended use.

-These guidelines highlight in detail the principles of GMP that should be followed by all companies involved in any aspect of manufacturing medicinal products for human use.
-It targets both domestic and foreign manufacturers who intend to obtain marketing authorization for their products in Tanzania in line with the requirements of the Tanzania Medicines and Medical Devices Act, Cap 219.
+These guidelines highlight in detail the principles of GMP that should be followed by all companies involved in any aspect of manufacturing of medicinal products for human use.
+It targets both domestic and foreign manufacturers who intend to obtain marketing authorization of their products in Tanzania in line with the requirements of the Tanzania Medicines and Medical Devices Act, Cap 219.

-These Guidelines have described the types of inspection, application of inspection, fees for inspection, inspection frequencies, preparation for inspection, execution and conclusion of the inspection, inspection duration, communication of inspection findings, classification of observations, the decision on compliance, procedure and timelines for CAPA responses and GMP requirements.
+This Guidelines has described the types of inspection, application of inspection, fees for inspection, inspection frequencies, preparation for inspection, execution and conclusion of inspection, inspection duration, communication of inspection findings, classification of observations, decision on compliance, procedure and timelines for CAPA responses and GMP requirements.

-Finally, the guidelines consist of links for the WHO TRS and other international guidelines which details GMP requirement for various aspects applicable to manufacturing facilities.
-They should be considered as a minimum and they are not meant to replace other legal controls, but rather to complement or supplement them.
+Finally, the guidelines consist of links for the WHO TRS and other international guidelines which details GMP requirement for various aspects applicable for manufacturing facilities.
+They should be considered as minimum and they are not meant to replace other legal controls, but rather to complement or supplement them.